Seeds of Success Workshop

 If you need to improve your study skills, if you get nervous on exams, or if you feel overwhelmed by the demands placed upon your time, you are encouraged to attend, free of charge, a Seeds of Success workshop at Monroe Community College.
 Students who have participated in SOS workshops in the past have demonstrated reduced test anxiety and improved study habits and academic achievement.

 Seeds of Success workshops will be offered each semester.
-Please check with the Counseling, International and Veteran Services Office for dates and times.
+Please check with the Counseling Center and Veteran Services Office for dates and times.
 (585) 292-2030

 In one two-hour session, students who are willing to participate will learn: